 Unlike other ‘humpback’ dolphins (Atlantic, Indian Ocean and Indo-Pacific), and contrary to their name, the Australian humpback dolphin doesn’t have a distinct hump at all.
-They are slate-grey in colour and relatively slender, with a long cylindrical beak.
+They are slate-grey in color and relatively slender, with a long cylindrical beak.

 What’s life like for an Australian humpback dolphin?

 Pretty independent.
 Although larger groups have been seen, Australian humpback dolphins tend to prefer to hang out with just one or two others at a time.
-As with some other species of dolphin, they are known to have a fission-fusion society, meaning they have intense yet short bursts of socialising with particular individuals before moving on to hang out with others.
+As with some other species of dolphin, they are known to have a fission-fusion society, meaning they have intense yet short bursts of socializing with particular individuals before moving on to hang out with others.
 Obviously this is not the case for mother and calf pairs who are known to stick together for up to four years.

 What do Australian humpback dolphins eat?

 Australian humpback dolphins are opportunistic un-fussy feeders who will happily munch on a variety of fish.
 Some individuals have been seen chasing prey in shallow waters and others have even been seen to engage in ‘strand-feeding’ – where they chase prey out of the water and onto mud-flats, deliberately stranding themselves in the process.
 A risky but rewarding strategy.

 Where do Australian humpback dolphins live?

 The clue is in their name.
 As both their common and Latin names suggest they live in coastal and estuarine waters around the northern coast of Australia, and are also found further north to the southern waters of the island of New Guinea, or more correctly, along the Sahul shelf.
 Although some individuals have been seen in deeper waters, Australian humpback dolphins usually prefer to stay within a range of about 20km off shore.